3 Kinds of Information

 Peer reviewed blue circle inside scholarly dark blue circle

-The vast majority of scholarly articles are also peer-reviewed, so the terms are often used interchangeably.
+Most scholarly articles are also peer-reviewed, so terms are often used interchangeably.
 However, they do not mean the same thing.
 As noted previously, a publication is regarded as scholarly if it is authored by experts, for experts.
 Its focus is academic, often reporting original research (experimentation) or theory.
 Publishers of scholarly works are typically professional associations or academic presses.
-That said, while it can be safely assumed that all peer-reviewed articles are scholarly, not all scholarly articles are peer-reviewed.
+However, while it can be assumed that all peer-reviewed articles are scholarly, not all scholarly articles are peer-reviewed.

-Peer-reviewed articles, in addition to being written by experts and published in scholarly journals, must also go through a rigorous assessment prior to publication.
-They are examined and evaluated by the author’s peers (experts in the same subject area), who may make recommendations to improve the quality of the article or even recommend against its being published if it is not up to the standard expected.
+In addition to being written by experts and published in scholarly journals, peer-reviewed articles must go through a rigorous assessment before publication.
+They are examined and evaluated by the author’s peers (experts in the same subject area), who may make recommendations to improve the quality of the article or even recommend against publication if it is not up to the expected standard.
 In some cases, the review is a “blind” or “double-blind” peer review — in these cases, the reviewers don’t know who wrote the article, the author doesn’t know who reviewed it, or both.
 Peer-reviewed periodicals publish articles only if they have passed through this official editorial process.
-The peer review and evaluation system is intended to safeguard, maintain, and improve the quality of the scholarly articles that are published in academic journals.
+The peer review and evaluation system intends to safeguard, maintain, and improve the quality of the scholarly articles published in academic journals.

 definition